Visit the Bulletin Archive to download bulletins and song sheets to follow along with the service in the videos.

 Ryan Schweiger, Drone Videographer

-“Stronger” Words and music by Ben Fielding and Reuben Morgan. © 2007 Hillsong Music Publishing Australia.
-Admin. by Hillsong Music Publishing (Admin. by Capitol CMG Publishing).
+“King of Kings” Words and music by Brooke Ligertwood, Scott Ligertwood and Jason Ingram. © 2019 Hillsong Music Publishing Australia; Fellow Ships Music; So Essential Tunes.
+Administrators Essential Music Publishing LLC, Hillsong Music Publishing (Admin. by Capitol CMG Publishing).
 All rights reserved.
 Reprinted with permission under CCLI License #2329082.

 ...